s2n-cnit/nfvcl-ng/docs/source/blueprints/5gcores/5gcore_blue_creation.md

   - `mgt` is the management network, used when the UPF/Router is a VM.
   - `n2` is the network used for AMF <-> gNB connection.
   - `n4` is the network used for SMF <-> UPF connection.
+  - `n2` and `n4` can concide as networks, no internet connection is required, it can be the 'mgt' network if needed.
+Better to be a dedicated and isolated net.
+Some networks have a `type` field, this is used to specify the network type, currently supported types are `MULTUS` and `LB` (LoadBalancer), the `type` field is ignored when the component is not deployed on k8s.
+> ⚠️ Mixing the network types may not work.
+>
+> Currently not all implementations support Multus, only `oai`

 - The `dnn` and `net_name` fields in `data_nets` section can be chosen as desired, but it must be the same for both.
   Furthermore, when you create a UERANSIM blueprint you must set the field `apn` equal to `dnn` and `net_name` value.
 - Dnn `cidrs` must not overlap.